Geometric Constraints in Deep Learning Frameworks: A Survey: Normal-Depth Orthogonal Constraint

 \paragraph{Normal-depth joint learning approach:}

 Kusupati et al. \cite{kusupati2020normal} develop a normal-assisted depth estimation algorithm that couples the learning of multi-view normal estimation and multi-view depth estimation process.
-It utilizes feature cost volume to estimate the depth map and the normal.
-A cost volume provides better structural representation to facilitate better learning on the image features for estimating the underlying surface normal.
-Specifically, Kusupati et el. \cite{kusupati2020normal} estimates two depth maps $Z_1$ and $Z_2$ using 3D-CNNs, see Fig. \ref{fig:depth-normal-joint}, and utilizes a 7-layered CNN (NNet, Fig. \ref{fig:depth-normal-joint}) to estimate normal.
+It uses a feature cost volume to estimate the depth map and the normal.
+A cost volume provides better structural representation to facilitate better learning on the image features.
+Specifically, Kusupati et el. \cite{kusupati2020normal} estimate two depth maps $Z_1$ and $Z_2$ using 3D-CNNs, as shown in Fig. \ref{fig:depth-normal-joint}, and uses a 7-layered CNN (NNet, Fig. \ref{fig:depth-normal-joint}) to estimate the normal.
 The world coordinate volume is concatenated with the initial feature volume to provide a feature slice to NNet as input.
-NNet predicts normal for each feature slice, which is later averaged to get the final normal map.
+NNet predicts normals for each feature slice, which are later averaged to get the final normal map.